alexanderwe/alexanderwe/README.md

 ### Hi there! 👋

-My name is Alex and I am an iOS developer for medical applications.
+My name is Alex and I am an iOS developer.
 I enjoy learning new things around Swift, iOS and the Apple ecosystem every day.

 ### Connect with me: